CorentinGS/corentings.github.io/_projects/(2) Memnix.md

 ### Android

-The first demo of the android client written in Flutter using Dart is available [https://github.com/memnix/memnix-flutter](here on github).
+The first demo of the android client written in Flutter using Dart is available [here on github](https://github.com/memnix/memnix-flutter).

 I'm planning to rewrite it fully in Kotlin in the future but I want to focus first on the webapp.
 Otherwise, the old flutter version is still working and you can compile it by youserlf from sources or send me an email to get access to the beta on the Google Play.